cotixTeam/cotixBot/README.md

 - Release (Default)
 - master

-### Process Flow

-#### Environment setup

-#### Process of moving from Development to Release
+### Pushing to release

-1. Create a branch from master of the implementation you want to implement
+1. Create a branch from master for your implementation
-2. Implement the solution
+2. Complete the changes and push to your branch
-3. Merge to master
+3. Merge the branch into master
-4. Request merge from master to release
+4. Request merge from master to release via [the web client](https://github.com/BkBotDevTeam/BKKKDiscordBot/compare/master?expand=1)
 5. Assign another member to review the merge
-6. If approved, will be pushed to AWS
+6. If approved, will be pushed to AWS (assuming it works)
-7. If deploy has failed, the old version will stay live, Eamonn will look at debugging
-8. If succeeded, the bot will be live on release

 ## Todo